-Dr. Bernardo Attias is Professor and Chair of the Department of Communication Studies at CSUN, where he has taught since 1994.
+Dr. Bernardo Attias is a Professor in the Department of Communication Studies at CSUN, where he has taught since 1994.
+Attias was Chair of the Department from 2007-2014.
 He received a Ph.D. in Communication Studies with a Rhetorical Studies emphasis from the University of Iowa, and he has a B.S. in Communication Studies from Northwestern University's School of Speech.
 Before coming to CSUN, Attias was a Visiting Adjunct Assistant Professor in the Department of Rhetoric and Communication at Temple University in Philadelphia, Pennsylvania.

 His research focus emphasizes cultural approaches to communication studies as well as communication-centered approaches to cultural studies.
 The emphasis of much of his work is on the political economy of mass mediated events.
 He has written on media coverage of the war in the Gulf, on the politics of psychoanalysis, on the rhetoric and politics of hip-hop culture, and on the drug war.